angiee99/CompGraphicsTask2/Readme.md

 - Fill the polygon with SeedFill by clicking on right mouse button (if with Alt/Option key pressed, it will use the border condition, else will evaluate only based on background color)
-- Fill the main polygon with ScanLine by pressing F key
+- Fill the main polygon with ScanLine by pressing F key clicking on right mouse button and pressing Control key
+- Fill the main polygon with pattern with SeedFill by
 - Draw the rectangle by pressing Control key and mouse clicking on 2 points (these points can be upper left and lower right)
 - Draw the ellipse limited by rectangle by pressing Control key and Shift key and